A splitter theorem on 3-connected matroids and graphs: Introduction

-Theorem \ref{main-theorem} is proved using an inductive strategy whose initial case is given by Theorem \ref{whittle-teo}.
-But, in a better initial case, Theorem \ref{main-theorem} may be improved:

-\begin{theorem} Suppose that $M$, $N$ and $H$ are $3$-connected matroids such that $M\ge N> H$ and $r(N)\ge 4$.
-Suppose that $H$ has a free family with cardinality $n$, whose members are vertically $N$-contractible singleton sets or $N$-filaments of $M$.
-Then, $M$ has such a free family with $n+\lf\frac{r(M)-r(H)}2\rf$ members. \end{theorem}
+For a degree-$3$ vertex $v$ in a $3$-connected graph $G'$, up to labels, there is an unique way to build a $3$-connected graph $G$ such that $G/T=G'$ and $T$ is a triangle of $G$ whose adjacent edges in $G$ are the ones adjacent to $v$ in $G$.
+Similarly, for a non-trivial cosegment $X$ in a $3$-connected matroid $M'$, there is an unique matroid $M$ with a carambole with $X$ as hull and a filament $L$ such that $M/L=M'$ (up to the labels of the elements of $L$).
+In Section \ref{fancy} this claim is be proved and the relations between such $M$ and $M'$ are described.

-If we drop the requirement that the family obtained in the Theorem \ref{main-theorem} is free, the size $\lceil k/2\rceil+1$ cannot be improved.
+The size of the family in Theorem \ref{main-theorem} is sharp.
+Even if we drop the requirement that the family obtained in the Theorem \ref{main-theorem} is free, the size $\lceil k/2\rceil+1$ cannot be improved.
 The sharp family of examples in Section \ref{sec-sharpness} also holds for this weaker version of the Theorem.

-In our studies, a structure weaker than a triweb raises naturally in the critical cases as an obstruction for some elements to be vertically $N$-contractible.
+In our studies, a structure weaker than a carambole raises naturally in the critical cases as an obstruction for some elements to be vertically $N$-contractible.
 An \defin{$N$-biweb} is a sequence of elements $x_1,x_2,y_1,y_2,y_3$ such that $\{y_1,y_2,y_3\}$ is a vertically $N$-contractible triangle and, for $i=1,2$, $\{x_i,y_{3-i},y_3\}$ is a triad of $M$.
 The following corollaries strengthen Theorem \ref{main-theorem} for $k=4,5$.

 \begin{corollary} If, in Theorem \ref{main-theorem}, $k=4$, and $M$ has no $4$-independent set of vertically $N$-contractible elements, then $M$ has a $3$-independent set of vertically contractible elements in an $N$-biweb.\end{corollary}